amitkray/OpenCV2-Python-Tutorials/source/py_tutorials/py_gui/py_drawing_functions/py_drawing_functions.rst

     pts = pts.reshape((-1,1,2))
     img = cv2.polylines(img,[pts],True,(0,255,255))

 ..
-Note:: If third argument is ``False``, you will get a polylines joining all the points, not a closed shape.
+Note:: If third argument is ``False``, you will get polylines but not a closed shape polyline.
+First and lost coordinates wont join.

 ..
 Note:: ``cv2.polylines()`` can be used to draw multiple lines.
 Just create a list of all the lines you want to draw and pass it to the function.
 All lines will be drawn individually.
 It is more better and faster way to draw a group of lines than calling ``cv2.line()`` for each line.